comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 1. Teams: Show your legend your Github project created using the format ```[Day]_[Time]_Team_[XY]```.

-2. Teams: Show your legend the tasks that you have assigned to complete for the remainder of iteration 1, which clear show **Who does what by when**.
+2. Teams: Show your legend --- in your Github project --- the tasks that you have assigned to complete for the remainder of iteration 1, which clear show **Who does what by when**.

 3. Individuals: Show your legend your self-assessment on your demonstration of the capabilities so far.